sentenial/developer-docs/pages/prodOpenBanking/ob_integrationoverview.md

 1. Nuapay Customer Support will issue you with an API Key, unique to your business,  when first onboarded.
 1. Use this key to authenticate your API requests (Basic Auth).
+1. Or, alternatively, use your API key to generate OAuth tokens.

 For more on this see [Merchant Integration](ob_merchantintegration.html).

 ## Partner Integration